nzaker/ATOMAP/doc/install.rst

 Starting Atomap
 ***************

-To check that everything is working, open a terminal and run :code:`ipython3 --matplotlib qt`.
+To check that everything is working, open a terminal and run :code:`ipython3 --matplotlib qt5`.
 In the ipython terminal run:

 .. code-block:: python